-EU Compliance Structure
+Compliance Structure

-1. OVERVIEW
+1. Overview

 - 1.1 Verizon's Organisational Privacy Structure (the "OPS") is a global network of privacy professionals.
-The structure of the OPS is shown on the attached diagram (Annex 1). - 1.2 The OPS is led by the Vice President, Privacy & Chief Privacy Officer (the "CPO"), who reports to the Senior Vice President, Public Policy and Strategic Alliances, who has responsibility for Verizon's public policy, global policy and strategic alliances.
-The Senior Vice President,- Public Policy & Strategic Alliances reports to the Senior Vice President & Deputy General Counsel Public Policy & Government Affairs, who has responsibility for Verizon's global public policy, federal legislative affairs, federal regulatory affairs, strategic alliances, national security, privacy and corporate citizenship. - 1.3 The CPO oversees the US Privacy Team and the International Privacy Team.
-The latter covers all regions where Verizon has a presence other than the US, namely Europe, the UK, Latin America, Asia Pacific and Canada.
+The structure of the OPS is shown on the attached diagram (Annex 1). - 1.2 The OPS is led by the Vice President & Deputy General Counsel Chief Privacy Officer (the "CPO"), who reports to the Senior Vice President & Deputy General Counsel Public Policy and Government Affairs, who in turn has responsibility for Verizon's global public policy, federal legislative affairs, federal regulatory affairs, strategic alliances, national security, privacy, and corporate citizenship. - 1.3 The CPO oversees the US Privacy Team and the International Privacy Team.
+The latter covers all regions where Verizon has a presence other than the US, namely Europe, Latin America, Asia Pacific and Canada.
 The responsibilities of each team in the OPS and its reporting channels are clearly identified.